Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Elastic Load Balancing logs.
 - [ ] Amazon CloudFront logs.
 - [ ] Amazon RDS MySQL error logs.

+### A SysOps administrator configured VPC flow logs by using the default format.
+The SysOps administrator specified Amazon CloudWatch Logs as the destination.
+This solution has worked successfully for several months.
+However, because of additional troubleshooting requirements, the SysOps administrator needs to include the `tcp-flags` field on the flow logs.
+What should the SysOps administrator do to meet this requirement?

+- [x] Create a new flow log.
+Include the `tcp-flags` field in the custom log format.
+Delete the original flow log.
+- [ ] In the CloudWatch Logs log group, modify the filter to include the `tcp-flags` field and the type field.
+- [ ] In CloudWatch Metrics, modify the metric configuration to include the `tcp-flags` field.
+- [ ] Modify the existing flow log.
+Include the `tcp-flags` field and the type field in the custom log format.
+Save the configuration.